Wd-Endd/emonitor-cli/README.md

 # emonitor-cli
-emotitor-cli is a first dpkg by Endd.
+Emonitor-cli is a first dpkg by Endd.
+Emotion CPU, RAM or Swap,.. and display into Command Line, great for any low-end cli monitor like gemmy.